fractalide/fractalide-oz/README.md

 License
 --------
+All code is AGPL v3-or-later.
-AGPL v3-or-later, all content published on this platform is licensed as Community Commons.
-This is not a dual commercial licensed project.
+All content published on this platform is licensed as Community Commons.
+This is not a commercial dual license project.
 You own your contributions.
-If you want your content private, then encrypt it.
+If you want your privacy, then encrypt your content.
+(This will eventually be automatic)